desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 #### User grant

-Each subspace fee granted allowance will be stored in the keys having the structure as follows:
+Each subspace fee granted allowance will be stored using keys with the following structure:
 ```
 SubspaceUserAllowancePrefix | SubspaceID | GranterAddress | GranteeAddress |-> Protobuf(Grant)
 ```